danderson00/release-em/README.md

 CLI release tool for multiple packages, built on [**Release It!**](https://github.com/release-it/release-it).

 **Release 'em!** automates the tedious tasks of software releases.
-It does all of the great things that [**Release It!**](https://github.com/release-it/release-it) does, like bump versions, tag source repos, changelogs, etc., and also coordinates this across multiple packages.
+It does all of the great things that **Release It!** does, like bump versions, tag source repos, changelogs, etc., and also coordinates this across multiple packages, keeping local dependency versions in sync across your packages.

 It works especially well when used in conjunction with [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/).